Florence Simpson: Death of her sister

 Florence's sister, Violet Long, wife of Major W. E Long, was one of the Chief Controllers of the WAAC; she drowned while evacuating nurses from the Hospital Transport ship Warilda after it was torpedoed by a German U-boat on 3 August 1918.
 Violet Long was returning from France to give her sister a report on how the WAAC's detailed for service with the American Army overseas were progressing.
 She was the last woman to leave the ship.

 Honours

-In 1919, Leach was appointed Dame Commander of the Order of the British Empire (DBE), the first Dame Commander of the Military Division.
+In 1919, Leach was appointed Dame Commander of the Order of the British Empire (DBE), one of the first Dame Commanders of the Military Division.